uclahs-cds/pipeline-call-mtSNV/README.md

 ## License

-Author: Alfredo Gonzalez (alfgonzalez@mednet.ucla.edu), Takafumi Yamaguchi (tyamaguchi@mednet.ucla.edu), Jieun Oh (jieunoh@mednet.ucla.edu)
+Author: Alfredo Gonzalez (alfgonzalez@mednet.ucla.edu), Takafumi Yamaguchi (tyamaguchi@mednet.ucla.edu), Jieun Oh (jieunoh@mednet.ucla.edu), Kiarod Pashminehazar (kpashminehazar@mednet.ucla.edu)

 Call-mtSNV is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

-Call-mtSNV takes a single aligned BAM or pair of normal tumor bams and does variant calling for mtDNA.
+Call-mtSNV takes a single aligned BAM or pair of normal tumour BAMs and does variant calling for mtDNA.

 Copyright (C) 2021-2024 University of California Los Angeles ("Boutros Lab") All rights reserved.